Dr. C. George Boeree

-Proto-Anatolians move southeast to Thrace.
+Proto-Anatolians move east to the northern Caucasus.
 They would be profoundly influenced by the advanced cultures of Asia Minor and beyond.c.
 3000 bc.

 Proto-Tokharians move east into the Ukraine.
 These people are the most likely originators of the horse culture.
 There is also plenty of evidence of ox-drawn wagons with disk wheels in the western steppes.

-A western dialect begins to emerge (the Proto-Celtic-Italic-Illyrians) on the upper Danube.
-The enclosed steppe of the Hungarian Plain puts them in an ideal position to blend farming with a horse culture.
+A western dialect emerges on the upper Danube and beyond.
+The enclosed steppe of the Hungarian Plain is an ideal position to blend farming with a horse culture.